About Our Village

 - Sustainability—managing the organization with fiscal responsibility and discipline

 View a printable brochure

 How We Began

-The Swampscott for all Ages Community Needs Assessment of 2019 recommended establishing a regional Village to meet the need for coordinated, affordable aging in place services for older adults.
+The Swampscott for all Ages Community Needs Assessment of 2019 recommended establishing a regional Village to meet the need for coordinated, affordable aging-in-place services for older adults.
 It was clear that the conclusions of Swampscott's report were applicable to the neighboring communities.
-In June of 2020 a steering committee was formed with residents of Marblehead and Swampscott to begin work on our very own village.
-By the end of September, 2020 we had created the framework for the Seaglass Village and elected a Board of Directors.
+In June of 2020 a steering committee was formed with residents of Marblehead and Swampscott to begin work on our very own Village.
+By the end of September 2020 we had created the framework for the Seaglass Village, basing it on similar Villages elsewhere in the country, and elected a Board of Directors.

 The abstract of that report states: